caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

     *{"wsclean", "casa"}*, *optional*, *default = wsclean*

-    Choose whether to image with WSclean + SoFiA ("wsclean") or with Casa ("casa").
+    Choose whether to image with WSclean + SoFiA ('wsclean') or with CASA Clean ('casa').

   **use_mstransform**

     *bool*, *optional*, *default = True*

-    Image the .MS file(s) made by CASA MSTRANSFORM (continuum-subtracted and/or Doppler corrected).
+    Image the .MS file(s) produced by the mstransform section of this worker instead of the input .MS file(s).

   **pol**